 For Task 1 the modelling has concerned large scale in situ tests (Task 1.2).
-The two Canadian experiments the Buffer/Container Experiment and the Isothermal Test have been used for modelling in Task 1.2.1.
-The work to model these tests has been finished and reporting is on-going.
-The work with the other task (Task 1.2.2), which concerns modelling of the Canister Retrieval Test at Äspö HRL, has started.
+The work to model the two Canadian experiments the Buffer/Container Experiment and the Isothermal Test (Task 1.2.1) has been finished and reporting is ongoing.
+The work with modelling of the Canister Retrieval Test at Äspö HRL(Task 1.2.2) has continued during this quarter.
+A Task Force meeting was held on the $26^{th} - 27^{th}$ of May at Äspö HRL where the modelling teams reported their progress.
+Altogether 7 teams have worked with the modelling of this benchmark.